Interactions between para-quaternionic and Grassmannian geometry: Twistor spaces revised

-During the material we have met number of fiber bundles over $M$.
-Some of them are somehow related --- let us remind several identifications in chronological order:

-In subsection \ref{paratwist}, the bundle $\Q\subset\End(TM)$ defining an almost para\-/quaternionic structure on $M$ is decomposed into disjoint subbundles such that $\Q^0\subset\Q$ coincides with the 0-twistor space $\Z^0$.
-For the corresponding almost Grassmannian structure $E^*\otimes F\cong TM$, the projectivization of the auxiliary vector bundle $E$ is identified with the bundle $\Cal E$ of $\be$-planes in $TM$, see remark \ref{rem:grass}(3).
-This bundle is further identified with the correspondence space $\Cal CM$ by Proposition \ref{p:4.4.5}(1).
+We have number of fibre bundles over $M$, arising either from the para-quaternionic or the Grassmannian side.
+On the one hand, the bundle $\Q\subset\End(TM)$ defining an almost para\-/quaternionic structure on $M$ is decomposed into disjoint subbundles such that $\Q^0\subset\Q$ coincides with the 0-twistor space $\Z^0$, see section \ref{paratwist}, On the other hand, for the corresponding almost Grassmannian structure $E^*\otimes F\cong TM$, the projectivization $\Proj E$ is identified with the bundle $\Cal E$ of $\be$-planes in $TM$ and this is further identified with the correspondence space $\Cal CM$, see sections \ref{grass} and \ref{grasstwist}.
+The following statement supplies yet another identification that relates the two universes.

-The following statement supplies another identification to the collection above.
-This is the promised link between the two notions of twistor correspondence we mentioned for almost para\-/quaternionic and almost Grassmannian structures, respectively.
-The statement is by no means surprising, but presumably one could not say it is evident a priori: \begin{prop*} Let $\Z^0$ be the 0-twistor space over an almost para\-/quaternionic manifold $M$, let $\Cal CM$ be the correspondence space of the equivalent almost Grassmannian structure on $M$, and let $D\subset T\Cal CM$ be the vertical subbundle of the projection $\Cal CM\to M$.
+\begin{prop} Let $\Z^0$ be the 0-twistor space over an almost para\-/quaternionic manifold $M$, let $\Cal CM$ be the correspondence space of the corresponding almost Grassmannian structure on $M$ and let $D\subset T\Cal CM$ be the vertical subbundle of the projection $\Cal CM\to M$.
 Then $\Z^0$ is naturally identified with $D$.
-In particular, $\Proj\Z^0$ is identified with $\Cal CM$. \end{prop*} \begin{proof} As an associated bundle over $\Cal CM$, the line bundle $D$ is identified with $\G\x_Q(\p/\q)$, see \eqref{eq:DV}.
-The action of $Q$ on $\p/\q$ is transitive and the stabilizer of any element is just the subgroup $R^0$ from \ref{setup}.
+In particular, $\Proj\Z^0$ is identified with $\Cal CM$. \end{prop} \begin{proof} As an associated bundle over $\Cal CM$, the line bundle $D$ is identified with $\G\x_Q(\p/\q)$, see \eqref{eq:DV}.
+The action of $Q$ on $\p/\q$ is transitive and the stabilizer of any element is just the subgroup $R^0$ from section \ref{setup}.
 Hence $D\cong\G\x_Q(Q/R^0)\cong\G/R^0\cong\Z^0$, according to \eqref{eq:Z}. \end{proof}